Enable Publisher Access Control¶

 Select Restricted by roles as the value for Publisher Access Control.

 Add the roles that have permission to view or modify this API.

 Ensure that the roles you add are valid.
 If the current creator is not an APIM admin, there should be at least one role of the current creator.

-Users with APIM admin permission are treated differently.
-Even if an API is restricted to a certain set of publishers, it will be visible to all the API creators and publishers with APIM admin role.
+Users with API-M Admin permission or admin role are treated differently.
+Even if an API is restricted to a certain set of publishers, it will be visible to all the API creators and publishers with API-M Admin permission or admin role.

 Using the REST API¶

 Use the existing REST API to add an API.
 Make sure to add the following two elements in your request body to create an API with publisher access control restriction.

 "accessControl" : "RESTRICTED",